-What Can a Handyman Do in Bridgeport, West Virginia?
+What Can a Handyman Do Without a License in Bridgeport, West Virginia?

 In Bridgeport (Harrison County), a handyman can generally perform small, non-structural repairs without a state contractor license as long as the total job stays under West Virginia’s contractor threshold (labor + materials).
 Once you exceed that threshold, or you perform regulated trades (electrical, plumbing, HVAC, gas), West Virginia requires state licensure through the WV Contractor Licensing Board and/or the applicable state trade board—city/county business registration is separate.